IN HELL WITH AL

 ‘What?’
 Charles blinked.

 Just as Al began to shake in his own confusion like a badly loaded tumble drier I jumped in.
-‘Vee took a fight from Prague.
+‘Vee took a flight from Prague.
 Vee were in Venice but we are…originally from Frankfurt.’

 ‘Oh, right.
 Yeah,’ he held out his hand.
 ‘Charles.’